boazbk/tcs/lec_16_randomized_alg.md

 ### Bipartite matching.

 The _matching_ problem is one of the canonical optimization problems, arising in all kinds of applications, including matching residents and hospitals, kidney donors and patients, or flights and crews, and many others.
-One prototypical variant is _bipratite perfect matching_.
+One prototypical variant is _bipartite perfect matching_.
 In this problem, we are given a bipartite graph $G = (L\cup R,E)$ which has $2n$ vertices partitioned into $n$-sized sets $L$ and $R$, where all edges have one endpoint in $L$ and the other in $R$.
 The goal is to determined whether there is a _perfect matching_ which is a subset $M \subseteq E$ of $n$ disjoint edges.
 That is, $M$ matches every vertex in $L$ to a unique vertex in $R$.